StickyCoolDev/flakes-E/README.md

 # flakes-E
-a flask web app for searching movies with tmdb
+a django web app for searching movies with tmdb